software-mansion/react-native-gesture-handler/README.md

 ## Controlling gesture handlers interactions

 Gesture handler library API allows for defining some basic interaction between handler components.
-Interactions can be defined by first setting a ref object (`React.createRef()`) for a handler component with the `ref` property and then referencing it with `waitFor` or `simultaneousHandlers` props in other handler component.
+Interactions could be defined by first setting a ref object (`React.createRef()`) for a handler component with the `ref` property and then referencing it with `waitFor` or `simultaneousHandlers` props in other handler component.

 You could read about refs in React [docs](https://reactjs.org/docs/refs-and-the-dom.html)

-*Note:* You may wish to use older version of React which do not support `createRef` (older than 16.03) and then you could pass string name as `id`.
-Mind that handlers names have to unique in whole app.
-This solutions is suppose to be deprecated and will be removed soon.
+If you want to use link two gesture handlers (by using `waitFor` or `simultaneousHandlers`) with React older than 16.3, you need to set a globally unique string identifier for the handler with `id` property and then use it in `waitFor` or `simultaneousHandlers` props for the other handler.
+Note that this way of linking handlers is deprecated and will be removed in future releases

 #### `waitFor` property